-For simplicity, the carbon footprint is calculated by summing the emissions and expressing them in a single number, referred to as carbon dioxide equivalent (CO2e).
+For simplicity, the carbon footprint is calculated by summing and expressing the emissions in a single number, referred to as carbon dioxide equivalent (CO2e).
 That number represents the amount of CO2 that would create the same amount of warming (climate change impact).

 There are many websites available to calculate your carbon footprint.
-There is no golden standard and for that reason, the calculation of carbon footprints is often filled with uncertainties.
+There is no golden standard, so calculating carbon footprints is often filled with uncertainties.

-While there is no footprint calculator that is precise, it still provides a sign of an individual or company’s impact on the environment.
+While no footprint calculator is precise, it still shows an individual or company’s impact on the environment.

 - Nature.org Carbon Footprint Calculator

 Once the size of a carbon footprint is known, a strategy can be developed to reduce it.

 The average carbon footprint ranges depending on where you live.
 Generally, developed nations have a much higher carbon footprint than developing nations.